hupratt/chirpy/_posts/2023-03-28-a-simple-phishing-page.md

 _The best defense is a good offense_.
 Once you're able to write this up and host it yourself you'll get a good grasp of how this attack works and what to look out for to stay protected on the internet.
 Let's define phishing and what we intend to do today.

-`Phishing is a form of social engineering where attackers deceive people into revealing sensitive information or installing malware such as ransomware.` [`Wikipedia`](https://en.wikipedia.org/wiki/Phishing)
+<em>Phishing is a form of social engineering where attackers deceive people into revealing sensitive information or installing malware such as ransomware.</em> [`Wikipedia`](https://en.wikipedia.org/wiki/Phishing)

 ## Requirements